OpenConceptLab/ocl-docs/docs/source/oclonline/publicationplan.rst

       * Spot check individual concepts, along with counts of concepts and mappings if desired.

-How do we validate content when we publish it in OCL?
+How do we validate content when we load it in OCL?
 ----------------------------------
 To ensure that the content loads into OCL as expected, there are several validation steps taken for each set of content to check for accuracy between what should show in OCL versus what is actually appearing in OCL.